Paul Schrader

 Key Production Countries: USA, UK

-Key Genres: Drama, Crime Drama, Psychological Drama, Addiction Drama, Biopic, Family Drama, Thriller
+Key Genres: Drama, Crime Drama, Thriller, Psychological Drama, Addiction Drama, Crime, Mystery, Biopic, Family Drama, Action, Romance

-Key Collaborators: John Bailey (Cinematographer), Willem Dafoe (Leading Actor), Leonard Schrader (Screenwriter), Ed Begley Jr. (Leading Character Actor), Christopher Walken (Leading Actor), Natasha Richardson (Leading Actress), Linda Reisman (Producer), Ed Lachman (Cinematographer), Tom Rolf (Editor), Jacqueline Cambas (Editor), Kristina Boden (Editor), Dana Delany (Leading Character Actress)
+Key Collaborators: John Bailey (Cinematographer), Willem Dafoe (Leading Actor), Ed Begley Jr. (Character Actor), Leonard Schrader (Screenwriter), Alexander Dynan (Cinematographer), Kristina Boden (Editor), Benjamin Rodriguez Jr. (Editor), Angelo Badalamenti (Composer), Christopher Walken (Leading Actor), Natasha Richardson (Leading Actress), Linda Reisman (Producer), Ed Lachman (Cinematographer)

 “Like other directors who began in the ranks of cinephile critic, Schrader loads his work with reference and allusion… Schrader's interest in film noir is evident in works from the neo-Expresssionist Taxi Driver through Light Sleeper to the film noir romance of Forever Mine (1999).” - Constantine Verevis (501 Movie Directors, 2007)